Jet-Boot Jack: Ports

-The game was one of English's first games to be converted to other platforms beginning with the Commodore 64, also in 1983, and the Acorn Electron, Amstrad CPC, and BBC Micro in 1984.
+Jet-Boot Jack was one of English's first games to be converted to other platforms beginning with the Commodore 64, also in 1983, and the Acorn Electron, Amstrad CPC, and BBC Micro in 1984.
 The Amstrad version was also later published by Amsoft (1985).
 In the US, the game was released by Datamost with the subtitle "Adventures in the Music Machine" on the cover and billed as The Music Machine starring Jet-Boot Jack on the title screen.

 Reception

-Atari magazine Page 6 gave a positive review concluding "Although on a now familiar theme the unique story line and good programming makes Jet Boot Jack well worth getting.
+Atari magazine Page 6 gave a positive review concluding: "Although on a now familiar theme the unique story line and good programming makes Jet Boot Jack well worth getting.
 The music is good and the scrolled opening credits are superb".
 The game was given "Hall of Fame" status by Computer and Video Games magazine.
 The Amstrad CPC version was given a score of 70% by Amstrad Action and 72% by Amtix.